kaiRO99/md_to_org/README.md

 # md_to_org

-Covert markdown files to Org-mode format.
+Convert markdown files to Org-mode format.

 ### Usage